viktormauzer/Stranger-Chats/README.md

 ## Acknowledgements
 Special thanks to Ivana Maric of LePunktNoirStudio for designing all the visual assets for this project.
 Check out her portfolio at [lepunktnoir.studio](https://lepunktnoir.studio)

+## Illustrations Licence
+The illustrations featured in the app are work of Ivana Maric ([LePunktNoir Studio](https://lepunktnoir.studio)) specifically created for the use in this app.

+You are NOT allowed to use the illustrations without permission in any other projects.

+Please reach out to ivana.maric@lepunktnoir.studio if you have any questions.